guimsantos/eletronic-hand-prothesis/README.md

 # eletronic-hand-prothesis
-A prototype of an eletronic hand prothesis with Arduino controled by camera
+A prototype of an eletronic hand prothesis with Arduino controled with real time image processing